 Parents of children with amputations come to MCOP seeking the care that their child needs to play and live like any other kid.
-When working with children who have lost limbs either due to emergency amputations or congenital conditions such as Streeter’s Dysplasia or proximal femoral focal deficiency (PFFD), our goal is always to ensure that your child receives a limb that allows them to just be a kid, reducing the impact of amputation on their everyday life.
+When working with children who have lost arms or legs either due to emergency amputations or congenital conditions such as Streeter’s Dysplasia or proximal femoral focal deficiency (PFFD), our goal is always to ensure that your child receives a limb that allows them to just be a kid, reducing the impact of amputation on their everyday life.

 Generally, children are eligible for prosthetics at the age when they are able to pull up to stand, which typically happens at 9-12 months.
 Once a child reaches this age, it is best to begin using a prosthetic as soon as possible so they become accustomed to the prosthesis as they develop their sense of self and physically develop from sitting to standing, to running and beyond.
 As a child grows, sockets may need to be changed once a year or more, and regular adjustments need to be made to keep the prosthetic in-line with their rapidly evolving physical needs.